B2B Growth Agency: Select, Vet, Onboard

 Framework 6 - The 90-Day Activation Protocol

-The 90-Day Activation Protocol is an onboarding framework developed by The Starr Conspiracy that structures the first 90 days of agency partnership to maximize early wins and long-term success.
-It organizes onboarding into three 30-day phases: foundation setting, initial execution, and optimization cycles.
-Use the 90-Day Activation Protocol when you need to ensure agency relationships deliver measurable results quickly while building toward long-term pipeline growth.
+The 90-Day Activation Protocol is an onboarding framework developed by The Starr Conspiracy.
+It structures the first 90 days of agency partnership to maximize early wins and long-term success, breaking onboarding into three 30-day phases: foundation setting, initial execution, and optimization cycles.
+Deploy it when you need agency relationships to deliver measurable results quickly while building toward long-term pipeline growth.

 Activation Phases: